$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on finite dimensional manifolds

-We first describe J.-M. Bismut's idea for the construction of a family of hypoelliptic Laplacians on the cotangent bundle over Riemannian manifolds (\cite{Bis05, Bis10}).
+We first describe J.-M. Bismut's idea for the construction of a family of hypoelliptic Laplacians on the tangent bundle over Riemannian manifolds (\cite{Bis05, Bis10}).
 Let $c>0$ be a parameter, let $(x_t, v_t)$ be the Langevin diffusion process on the tangent bundle $TM$ over a complete Riemannian manifold $M$ which solves the following stochastic differential equation

-where $dw_t$ denotes the It\^o differential of Brownian motion $w_t$ on $M$.
+where $dw_t$ denotes the Stratonovich differential of Brownian motion $w_t$ on $M$.
 This is the stochastic differential equation for the Langevin hypoelliptic diffusion process $(x_t, v_t)$ on the tangent bundle $TM$ over $M$.
-The position process $x_t$ satisfies the second order stochastic differential equation
+The position process $x_t$ satisfies the Langevin stochastic differential equation

-where $\dot w_t$ denotes the formal It\^o or Stratonovich derivation of Brownian path $w_t$ on $M$.
+where $\dot w_t$ denotes the Stratonovich derivation of Brownian path $w_t$ on $M$.
 As was pointed out by Bismut \cite{Bis05, Bis10}, taking $c\rightarrow 0$, the limiting process $x_t$ is the Brownian motion on $M$, ie.,

 and when $c\rightarrow \infty$, to make sense the Langevin stochastic differential equation $(\ref{Bis-3})$, the limiting process $x_t$ must satisfy the geodesic equation